jarekankowski/kotlin-dojo/1_convert_cell/README.md

-The challenge of 1_convert_cell is to convert the enum class Cell from Java to Kotlin.
+The challenge of this task is to convert the enum class Cell from Java to Kotlin.

 The keystroke on IntelliJ to convert the codebase is:
 - on Mac: Cmd + Alt + Shift + K